 The crust for this cheesecake could not be easier.
 Just four ingredients (three if you don’t count salt) and all you need is a food processor.

 The gingersnap crust, of course, complements the ginger cheesecake filling, which uses both fresh ginger and crystallized ginger.
 This is the brand of ginger snap cookies I use.
-I have also used the Whole Foods 365 brand, and another option are the ginger snaps from Nabisco.
+I have also used the Whole Foods 365 brand, and another option are the ginger snaps from Nabisco (affiliate links).
 All varieties are vegan-friendly.

 You do want to ensure that you pulverize the ginger snap cookies into fine crumbs before adding the other ingredients; otherwise, you might end up with larger chunks of cookie in the crust and/or the crust won’t adhere as much during baking.